eclipse-iceoryx/iceoryx/iceoryx_examples/callbacks_in_c/README.md

 counterService.rightCache.isSet = false;
 ```

-The callback gets an additional void pointer argument which we cast then to
+The callback takes an additional void pointer argument which we cast then to
 our CounterService to perform the same tasks as in the previous example but now
 on `CounterService * self`.